geoffreysessums/NameSort/README.md

 # NameSort
 #### Description:
-Written in Bash, NameSort is a simple script that takes an file of unsorted names, each ending with a last name and may have multiple names and/or initials before it (unfortunately it varies), then produces a file of names each beginning with the first name but sorted by the last name.
+Written in Bash, NameSort is a simple script that takes a file of unsorted names, each ending with a last name and may have multiple names and/or initials before it (unfortunately it varies), then produces a file of names each beginning with the first name but sorted by the last name.